cgrahamseven/WinGo/README.md

 ...truncated...
 ```
-service-query - Provides the same information as the services command, but for the specified service.
+**service-query** - Provides the same information as the services command, but for the specified service.
+Requires service name.
 ```
 Examples:
 WinGo C:\Windows\system32> service-query gupdate